neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 {% endhighlight %}

 We can see that both proxy objects are intercepting all method calls and pushing them onto the mailbox.
-There are two important differences them, though:
+There are two important differences between them, though:

 * `SyncProxy` objects invoke a `value` method that will ultimately respond with a result to the sender and `AsyncProxy` objects don't (they just return `self`),
 * `SyncProxy` and `AsyncProxy` objects wrap the method call into a `SyncCall` and `AsyncCall` objects respectively.